HomeCalculatorsChemistryNernst Equation Calculator

 Chemistry

-Calculate actual cell potential E using the Nernst equation: E = E° − (RT/nF)ln(Q).
-Enter standard potential, electron count, reaction quotient, and temperature.
+Calculate actual cell potential E using the Nernst equation: E = E° − (RT/nF)ln(Q), from standard potential, electron count, and reaction quotient.

 1.1 V